SerialEM Note: More About X,Y Positioning

 Simply align the image in buffer A to reference buffer.
 This would make the

 target right on again with image shift.
-The very last argument 1
+The very last argument 1 means

 no trimming to any of the source image and reference image.
 This is needed